NormandaleWells/CSn/CS1/Exception-guarantees.md

 ### That's all, folks.

-There is no weaker guartanee.
+There is no weaker guarantee.
 Code that cannot at least meet the basic guarantee is defective.